-The types of healthcare facilities found within Bahrain include public, private and military.
-Some poorer sections may contain older facilities, but even these will be able to provide acceptable care for your medical needs.
-When receiving care within a private hospital you’ll generally be treated in a single room rather than a ward, some high end private hospitals provide care which is comparable to a 5-star hotel but the cost of treatment is also comparably high.
-Some of Bahrain's more well known medical facilities offering high quality treatment include the International Hospital of Bahrain, the American Mission Hospital and the Bahrain Specialist Hospital.
+The types of healthcare facilities found within Bahrain include public, private, and military.
+Some poorer towns may have older facilities but are still ample to provide acceptable care for your medical needs.
+When receiving care within a private hospital, you’ll generally be treated in a single room rather than a ward.
+Meanwhile, some higher-end private hospitals offer care of a 5-star hotel standard but that, of course, comes with a steeper price tag.
+Some of Bahrain's more well-known medical facilities include the International Hospital of Bahrain, the American Mission Hospital, and the Bahrain Specialist Hospital.